peace-maker/smconquest/trunk/clientfix/readme.txt

 			}
 		}

-and add the conquest.ttf ot the CustomFontFiles section:
+and add the conquest.ttf to the CustomFontFiles section:

 		"7"		"resource/conquest.ttf"